NSO-developer/nso-gitbook/development/connected-topics/external-logging.md

 The general configuration of the external log processing is done in `ncs.conf`.
 Global and per-device settings controlling the external log processing for NED trace logs are stored in the CDB.

 To enable external log processing, set `/ncs-config/logs/external` to `true` and `/ncs-config/logs/command` to the full path of the command that will receive the log data.
-The same executable will be used for all log types.&#x20;
+The same executable will be used for all log types.

 External configuration example: